dmezhnov/spring_boot_app/README.md

 3. **Calculate Statistics**

 - **URL**: `POST /api/products/calculate`
-- **Description**: Recalculate product statistics (total value and availability) based on the request body.
+- **Description**: Recalculate and persist product statistics (total value and availability) based on the request body, using the same logic as **Create Product** (the resulting product is saved to the database when a repository is configured).
 - **Request**: same as **Create Product**.
 - **Response**: product response JSON with calculated fields.